WSWN: The 2000s

 By 2000 the decision was made to swap studios.
 The more successful WSWN-AM would be moved from its cramped hovel with archaic equipment to the much larger state-of-the-art WBGF-FM studio which had been improved years before.
 The perennially strapped FM would now rightfully occupy the less prominent quarters in the back of the same building.

-While one might assume WSWN personnel to be jubilant over this new development, it actually became a source of contention between management and one of South Florida's longest-running on-air personalities, Jimmy Sims.
-For years Sims had battled a variety of ailments including severe arthritis which left him with knarled digits and painful joints.
-He was physically unable to stand for long periods at the much higher console in the former FM studio.
-When the counter-height chairs provided by management still complicated his condition, ownership was unmoved and offered no further compromise.
-Sims faded from the airwaves.
-The inevitable onslaught of complaints from loyal listeners and the threat of a lawsuit under the Americans With Disabilities Act changed nothing.
-His long 38-year association with broadcasting in the Glades came to an unceremonious end.

 The stations continued under the ownership of Atlas News & Information, Inc./BGI Broadcasting—which soon relocated from New York to Las Vegas.
-WSWN remained a Gospel station, but WBGF eventually ditched Jones and ABC Networks' in favor of a Mexican Regional format produced in-house.
+WSWN remained a Gospel station, but WBGF eventually abandoned Jones and ABC Networks' in favor of a Mexican Regional format produced in-house.
 Intended to service the ethnic sharecroppers of the Belle Glade area, where the demographic had long since shifted from primarily African American/Caribbean-based to Latin/Mexican-based, 93.5 WBGF became known as "Radio Lobo."

-Phil Haire passed away in April 2006.
-By all accounts he remained GM and checked in daily right up to the last week of his life.
+Phil Haire died in April 2006.
 Mike D'Augustine was appointed to succeed Haire.